momentohq/public-dev-docs/docs/2-how-it-works/caching-with-serverless.md

 Momento is a great addition to serverless applications that use AWS Lambda and other popular serverless services.

-First, Momento is [available via HTTPS over the public internet](./momento-concepts#networking).
+First, Momento is [available via HTTPS](./momento-concepts#networking).
 This simplifies the configuration required to add Momento to your serverless application.
 You simply add the authentication token to your application and start using your cache.
 With this HTTPS-based connection pattern, you can still reuse an existing connection within your Lambda function to avoid the overhead of establishing a new connection on each request.
 Additionally, Memento has a VPC peering option available if you prefer using a VPC for your application.

 Second, Momento can scale your cache quickly and achieve a high number of requests per second without pre-provisioning.
 There are no connection limits to your Momento cache, so a burst of traffic won't lead to availability issues in your application.